AssemblyWeb/alfioperino/content/articles/The-Handy-Guide-to-OWASP-Top-10-for-Web-Development/index.md

 ---
-title: 'The Ultimate Guide to OWASP Top 10 for Web Development'
+title: 'The Handy Guide to OWASP Top 10 for Web Development'
-description: "'The Ultimate Guide to OWASP Top 10 for Web Development' is a comprehensive resource for developers looking to secure their web applications against the most common security threats.
-This guide covers the top 10 vulnerabilities identified by OWASP, providing in-depth explanations and practical tips for mitigating each risk.
-Whether you're a seasoned developer or just starting out, this guide will help you build more secure web applications and protect your users' data."
+description: "'The Handy Guide to OWASP Top 10 for Web Development' is a comprehensive resource made by me for developers looking to secure their web applications against the most common security threats.
+This guide covers the top 10 vulnerabilities identified by OWASP, providing simple explanations and practical tips for mitigating each risk.
+Whether you're a seasoned developer or just starting out, this guide will help you build more secure web applications and protect your users data."
 date: '2023-03-15'
 banner:
-  src: '../../images/server.jpg'
+  src: '../../images/articles/the-handy-guide-to-owasp-for-web-development/the-handy-guide-to-owasp-for-web-development.png'
-  alt: ''
+  alt: 'The Handy Guide to OWASP Top 10 for Web Development'
-  caption: 'Photo by <u><a href="https://unsplash.com/photos/40XgDxBfYXM">Jordan Harrison</a></u>'
+  caption: ''
 categories:
   - 'Web Development'
   - 'Cybersecurity'